 Let’s review how to build customer satisfaction into your company’s processes from the beginning.

-Your company sets business objectives and decides on performance indicators, many of which relate to customer satisfaction.
+In this stage, your company sets business objectives and decides on performance indicators, many of which relate to customer satisfaction.
 The system that is used to capture objectives and performance indicators is your company’s Quality Management System (QMS).